 Viking Sky successfully walks the fine line between full-blown luxury cruise and value vacation.
 Cruises include more add-ons than most mainstream cruise lines offer, yet passengers will pay for several discretional items covered by other all-inclusive lines.

 Your cruise fare includes free internet, self-service laundry, room service, dining in any restaurant -- except for The Kitchen Table, which combines a shore excursion with an upscale dining experience -- and access to the ship's incredible thermal suite.
 Passengers can enjoy unlimited wine, beer and soft drinks at lunch and dinner -- a welcome touch after a long day in port.
 Spirits and premium wines must be purchased.
-The line offers a Silver Spirits drink package, which covers drinks up to $15, a selection of premium wines and mini-bar replenishment.
-Packages cost $19.95 per person per day.
+The line offers a Silver Spirits drink package, which covers drinks up to US$15, a selection of premium wines and mini-bar replenishment.
+Packages cost US$19.95 per person per day including 15 percent gratuity.

 Cruise fares on Viking Sky also include at least one excursion in every port, though optional excursions are available for an additional fee.
 Included excursions tend to be of the tour bus variety, while optional excursions usually offer deeper exploration of cities and sites.
 Optional excursions are priced moderately, usually $100 or less.
 Most optional excursions run concurrently to included excursions, so passengers have to choose between the two.

-Gratuities are not included.
-Viking will add tips automatically to your onboard bill at a rate of $14 per person per day.
+Gratuities are not included, except for passengers from Australia and New Zealand.
+For everyone else, Viking will add tips automatically to your onboard bill at a rate of US$15 per person per day.
 You can adjust the amount by visiting customer service onboard.
 Keep aside a couple of dollars to tip if you order room service.
-Beverage prices include a 15 percent gratuity.
+Beverage prices incur a 15 percent gratuity, which is automatically added.
 Passengers visiting the spa can select a tip rate at the end of their services; tips are charged to onboard accounts.